-In the age of the smartphone, where an endless stream of distraction awaits us menacingly in our pockets, managing our time is increasingly becoming more challenging.
-And there are a whole lot of time management techniques out there to make us more productive, but one stands out: The Covey Time Management Matrix.
+In the age of the smartphone, where an endless stream of distractions awaits us menacingly in our pockets, managing our time is increasingly becoming more challenging.
+And there are a whole lot of time management techniques out there to make us more productive, but one stands out: The Covey Time Management Matrix by Stephen Covey.

 This tool is particularly useful for better focusing our attention on the to-do list items that matter and ultimately increasing the long-term success of our businesses.
+Think prioritized list making, personal productivity, the seven habits of highly effective people, and managing all the most urgent things in our lives.
 Let's dive in.

-The best way to familiarize yourself with the Covey Matrix is to take a look.
-Here's what the four quadrants look like, built across two axes:
+The best way to familiarize yourself with Covey's Time Management Matrix is to take a look.
+Here's what the four quadrants of time management look like, built across two axes:

-- Importance: Tasks with significant value in relation to overall goals
+- Importance: Important tasks with significant value in relation to overall goals

 - Quickly approaching deadlines

 - Related to eliminating risk

 Q2 lacks the urgency that we see in Q1, but these tasks are just as important.
 To sum it up, they are important but not urgent.
 Because they don't involve impending deadlines and don't require immediate action, you have the freedom to breathe and take your time in figuring out how to perform these tasks effectively.

 Therefore, you can increase productivity levels.
 Q2 items might: